-Weapons and Workplace Violence: Weapons and dangerous materials (such as firearms, explosives or ammunition) are not permitted while conducting Company business or while on Company property, subject to local law.
+Weapons, dangerous materials (such as firearms, explosives, or ammunition), and cutting instruments (such as knives) are not permitted while conducting Company business or while on Company property (subject to local law).
 All threats or acts of violence to employees or the workplace are taken seriously and will be assessed and addressed without delay.
+We emphasize early intervention and timely notification when employees notice some of the warning signs of potential workplace violence.
 To learn more about how the Prevention of Critical Incidents Team responds to threats or acts of violence, click here.

-Q: I usually carry a rifle in my truck because I like to go hunting after work and on the weekends.
+I usually carry a rifle in my truck because I like to go hunting after work and on the weekends.
 Is it okay if I drive that truck with the gun in it while I make my sales calls?

-A: No. You may not carry a weapon in any vehicle that you use while conducting Company business, or that you park on Company provided premises.
+No. You may not carry a weapon in any vehicle you use while conducting Company business or park on Company provided premises (subject to local law).

-Q: I have an abusive spouse and I don't know what I should do?
+I have an abusive spouse and I don't know what I should do.

-A: Because domestic violence may lead to workplace violence, the reluctance of a victim to come forward due to fear or shame may unintentionally expose the workplace to violence.
-If you or someone you know at work may be a victim of violence, you are encouraged to tell your manager, Human Resources, or the Ethics Help Line.
+Because domestic violence may lead to workplace violence, the reluctance of a victim to come forward due to fear or shame may unintentionally expose the workplace to violence.
+If you or someone you know at work may be a victim of violence, you are encouraged to tell your manager, Global Ethics, Human Resources, Legal, or the Ethics Helpline.
 Resources for guidance and support are available.
 All matters will be handled with discretion.